Gozala/work/browserhtml.md

 # Browser.html

-This was an ambitious project at Mozilla, a attempt to design a **True User Agent** for the next generation web engine [Servo][].
+This was an ambitious project at Mozilla, an attempt to design a **True User Agent** for the next generation web engine [Servo][].
 [User research][] clearly indicated that tabs, bookmarks, history were inadequate solutions for the web that has grown from days of linked documents to an operating system in disguise.